Dr Ross Davies

 BSc First class Honours in Computer Games Development with the award for outstanding performance

 PhD in Integrating Augmented Reality with Dynamic Real World Environments

 Studied at the University of Glamorgan where I received a first class honours in computer games development with the British computer society award for outstanding performance.
 During this time I had programming experience at Fanshawe college in Ontario, Canada when I worked for them for the summer.
 Completed a PhD in Augmented Reality.
-Taught in the first International SPEC program ran by Uva Wise in 2018.
+Taught in the first International SPEC program ran by Uva Wise in 2018 and returned for the second in 2019.